MEMORANDUM IN OPPOSITION

 Click Here to read full bill

-An ACT to amend the criminal procedure law, in relation to electronic recording of interrogations.
+An ACT to amend the criminal procedure law, in relation to exculpatory material.

-On behalf of the New York State Association of Chiefs of Police, we write to oppose Senate bill S 7877 and Assembly bill A 5213-A, which would amend the Criminal Procedure Law, in relation to electronic recording of interrogations, and urge that it not be enacted by the Legislature.
+On behalf of the New York State Association of Chiefs of Police, we write to oppose Senate bill S 7893, which would amend the Criminal Procedure Law, in relation to exculpatory material, and urge that it not be enacted by the Legislature.

-Since this bill would result in serious fiscal implications and be a detriment to successful investigation procedures, we strongly urge that it not be enacted into law.
+Since this bill would create a great burden on the prosecution, thereby altering the outcome of a case in favor of the accused, we strongly urge that it not be enacted into law.

 New York State Association of Chiefs of Police, Inc.